rstojnic/lazydata/README.md

 2. If not tracked, start tracking it
 3. If tracked, see if the file hash has changed and record a new version if necessary

-If the file is not present, `lazy-data` will look for it in the storage backend and download it.
+If the file is not present, `filefreezer` will look for it in the storage backend and download it.

 ### Advanced usage